 Those who live and own businesses in Louisiana must be prepared to navigate before and after a hurricane.
 There are serious risks of wind and flood damage, not to mention threats to personal health and safety during these storms.
-Hurricane preparation should include creating an emergency kit, securing property, purchasing adequate property insurance, and knowing what’s needed to make an insurance claim.
+Hurricane preparation should include creating an emergency kit, securing property, purchasing adequate insurance, and knowing what’s required to file an insurance claim.

 What is Property Damage Mitigation?

 The secondary losses that occur on a property after a hurricane can be just as significant as what it suffers during one.
-Therefore, every home and business owner needs to know what to do after a Louisiana storm, including what should be done on your property when it’s safe to return.
+Therefore, every home and business owner needs to know what to do after a Louisiana storm, including what to do on their property when it’s safe to return.

-In essence, property damage mitigation after a hurricane is making temporary repairs that protect and prevent your property and belongings from being further damaged.
+In essence, property damage mitigation after a hurricane involves making temporary repairs that protect your property and belongings from further damage.
 Mitigating additional property damage is crucial because many insurance companies won’t cover costs that could have been avoided if the homeowner had taken reasonable action to prevent it.

 Examples of property damage mitigation after a hurricane: